saimn/sigal/docs/getting_started.rst

 Init
-  To get started, just run ``sigal init`` which will copy an example configuration file in the current directory.
+  To get started, just run ``sigal init`` which will copy an example :doc:`configuration file <configuration>` in the current directory.
 All configuration values have a default; values that are commented out serve to show the default.
 Default values are specified when modified in this example config file.

 Build
-  After adapting the configuration to your needs, put your images in a sub-directory and run ``sigal build <your images directory>``.
+  After adapting the configuration to your needs, put your images in a sub-directory (``pictures`` by default) and run ``sigal build <your images directory>``.
 The next time you run ``sigal build``, only the new images will be processed.
 Use the ``-f`` flag to force the reprocessing of all the images.
+Images that are smaller than the size specified by the ``img_size`` setting will not be resized.

 Serve
   To visualize your gallery, you can use ``sigal serve`` which runs a basic